thebluearchive/blog/docs/_posts/2023-04-12-provoking-rokos-basilisk.markdown

 2. Lack of cooperation.
 Each firm has only its own best interest in mind; typically, its goal is to maximize its own profit as well as the profit of its shareholders.
 Because of this lack of cooperation and coordination between firms, it is unlikely that safety will be prioritized in place of speed.

 ## Is there hope?
 Despite everything I've written above, I'm optimistic about the future.
 I don't think it will be easy, but I believe that we can figure out the right set of actions to take.
-There are plans we can, as a society, put into action in order to ensure that
+There are plans we can, as a society, put into action in order to ensure that the development of future models is carried out in a safe manner.

 In fact, the Future of Life Institute published [a set of policy recommendations](https://futureoflife.org/wp-content/uploads/2023/04/FLI_Policymaking_In_The_Pause.pdf) shortly after publishing their open letter.
 Among the recommendations are guidelines for how to prevent dangerous AI systems from being developed.
 These include
 - Regulating large amounts of computational power